m-bock/fields-and-cases/README.md

 #### Composite types

-And then add some instance for composite types.
+And then add some instances for composite types.
 We use `FnC.typeExpr` to recursively reference type arguments.